-The Issues Paper acknowledges the need to promote sustainable modes of transport in view of the high level of car commuting to work and the very low level of cycling for accessing school at primary and secondary level.
-In this regard, the regional policy objectives relating to the integration of transport planning with spatial planning policies under section 6.3.5 of the RSES, and transport investments priorities under section 6.3.6 of the RSES, in particular, should be addressed in the plan review process.
+The Issues Paper acknowledges the need to provide adequate infrastructure, including road and rail together with public transport, integrated with land-use development in the future development of the county.

+In this regard, the regional policy objectives relating to the integration of transport planning with spatial planning policies under section 6.3.5 and transport investments priorities under section 6.3.6 of the RSES, in particular, should be addressed in the plan review process, in addition to supporting the Waterford-Kilkenny-Carlow-Dublin M9/Rail network identified under the RSES.

-A thoroughly-considered integrated land use transport approach (RPO151) with appropriate local planning objectives (RPO152) will be essential if your authority is to attain sustainable compact, settlements which meet the '10-minute' town concepts in line with RPO176 and referenced throughout the RSES.
-Local transport plans (LTPs) should be expedited for your key towns, but your planning authority should consider, in consultation with the National Transport Authority (NTA), whether it is necessary to prepare LTPs for other settlements.
+A thoroughly-considered, integrated land-use transport approach will be essential if your authority is to attain sustainable compact settlements which meet the '10-minute' town concepts, in line with RPO176 and referenced throughout the RSES.
+The proposed economic area around Carlow railway station, referred to above, is consistent with an integrated approach to land use transport planning.

+As noted above, the preparation of an LTP is required for Carlow town under the RSES.
+The Office would urge your planning authority to prioritise the preparation of this LTP in consultation with the National Transport Authority (NTA) and other stakeholders.
+Your planning authority should consider, in consultation with the NTA, whether it is necessary to prepare LTPs for other settlements.

 Your planning authority should investigate, in conjunction with the Department of Transport, Tourism and Sport (DTTaS) and the NTA, how the development plan might best facilitate and improve the existing public transport services, and/or promote new transport services.
 This may include appropriate objectives and policies supporting sustainable modes such as bus, in general, and specific objectives concerning provision/facilitation of key elements of infrastructure (for example, a bus shelter with seating and Variable Messaging Signs).
-How electric vehicle recharging points might be facilitated and optimised across the county, including the feasibility of providing such facilities within smaller settlements, should also be considered.
+The manner in which electric vehicle recharging points might be facilitated and optimised across the county, including the feasibility of providing such facilities within smaller settlements, should also be considered.

-Regarding the wider area, including rural towns and villages and the open countryside, the further development of the Local Link Rural Transport Programme by the NTA (RPO172), including a commitment to its better integration, will be important to providing improved connectivity and reducing isolation of some rural populations, and facilitating some modal shift away from the private car.
+Regarding the wider area, including rural towns and villages and the open countryside, the further development of the Local Link Rural Transport Programme by the NTA (RPO172), including a commitment to its better integration (as referred to in your authority's Issues Paper), will be important to providing improved connectivity and reducing isolation of some rural populations, and engendering some modal shift away from the private car in rural areas.

-The plan should also consider the potential for the integration of existing and future proposed greenways and blueways in the region with settlements and facilities across the county (RPO174, RP46) to increase the modal share of active modes for rural transport and to improve pedestrian and cycle safety for rural residents.
+The Office welcomes your planning authority's recognition of the need to improve pedestrian and cycling modes.
+The plan should also consider the potential for the integration of existing and future proposed greenways and blueways with settlements and facilities across the county (RPO174 refers; RPO46) to increase the modal share of active modes for rural transport and improve pedestrian and cycle safety for rural residents.

-Ensuring that all settlements including rural towns and villages are walkable, with appropriate scaled footpaths and pedestrian facilities, will have benefits in terms of pedestrian and cycle safety and also the quality of the urban environment of the settlements of all sizes.
-A clear commitment to the implementation of the Design Manual for Urban Roads and Streets (2019) in the required locations will assist sustainable and active transport modes.
+Ensuring that all settlements, including rural towns and villages, are walkable, with appropriate scaled footpaths and pedestrian facilities, will have benefits in terms of pedestrian safety and also quality of the urban environment of the settlements.
+Commitment to the implementation of the revised Design Manual for Urban Roads and Streets (2019) in the required locations will assist sustainable and active transport modes.